 - Carrying copies of your firearms certifications, ownership registrations etc. on board.

 - Keeping all weapons unloaded, in a locked container far from the reach of the driver while the RV is moving.

 - Storing ammo as far away from weapons as possible.

-The decision of whether or not to carry a gun in the RV is a huge one.
+The decision of whether or not to carry guns in RVs is a huge one.
 Before you decide, do your research so you can be confident and informed about your rights when traveling.